OuamboC/Tic-Tac-Toe-Game-in-C/README.md

 ```bash
 SimpleTicTacToe.exe
 ```
-### Running the Web UI
-To run the web-based UI, open the index.html file in your web browser.

 ### How to Play

 - The game will prompt Player X and Player O to enter their moves.
 - Enter the row and column numbers to place your mark on the board.
 - The game will check for a win or draw after each move and announce the result.

-###
-You can test my logic by clicking the link [here](https://ouamboc.github.io/Tic-Tac-Toe-Game-in-C/).

-Enjoy the game!